tenancy/docs/docs/hyn/5.4/fallback.md

 from `routes/web.php` or `routes/api.php`.
 Make sure to apply the proper middleware to those routes.

-In case you enable `tenancy.routes.replace-global` all previously declared routes will be removed and replaced with the contents of the tenants.php routes file.
+In case you enable `tenancy.routes.replace-global` all previously declared routes will be removed and replaced with the contents of the `routes/tenants.php` file.

 > Understand unlike the default `web.php` and `api.php` files no group is set around this file.
 You need to apply your own `namespace`, `middleware` and other group settings inside the `tenants.php`.

-An example `tenants.php` file:
+An example `routes/tenants.php` file:

 ```php
 <?php